artkeller/CYFRAM/README.md

 Although other Cypress F-RAMs are not tested yet memories with 2-byte addressing should work.
 Grateful if you can send results of tested F-RAM memories (of different vendors if feasable).

 Larger F-RAM memories with 3-byte adressing are not supported until yet.

+## UPDATE: Infineon aquired Cypress

+2019: Infineon has announced the acquisition of Cypress Semiconductors in order to push further into the automotive, industrial, and Internet of Things (IoT) hardware markets.

+2020: Infineon Technologies AG announced the Closing of the acquisition of Cypress Semiconductor Corporation.
+The San José-based company has become part of Infineon effective as of the Closing.

 ## More